 1. Enhance Eye-Appeal

-You must design your modern resume to catch attention and be eye-appealing.
-But it is more than just appearance alone—although appearance really does matter in relation to the first impressions that your resume makes.
+You must design your modern professional resume to catch attention and be eye-appealing.
+But it is more than just professional appearance alone—although a beautiful resume really does matter in relation to the first impressions that your professional resume makes.

-Rather, you should use design in thoughtful and strategic ways that make your resume easier to read and draw the readers’ eyes from key point to key point.
+Rather, you should use design in thoughtful and strategic ways that make your resume easier to read and draw the eyes of the hiring manager from key point to key point.